Bucyrus, Ohio: Education

 Most of Bucyrus is served by the Bucyrus City School District, which currently includes one elementary school (preschool through 5th grade), and one junior/senior high (6th through 12th).
 The western edges of the city limits are served by the Wynford Local School District located just west of the city, and the far eastern portion of the city is in the Colonel Crawford Local School District, headquartered in nearby North Robinson.

 Bucyrus is home to Crawford County's first institution of higher education, the Crawford Success Center, a satellite branch of North Central State College.

 The city's public library is housed in its original Carnegie library building.

+Infrastructure

+Transportation

+The Port Bucyrus–Crawford County Airport is located 1 nmi south of Bucyrus's central business district.